Published by Carl Hedinger. Last Updated on October 11, 2023.

 Enjoy the Overlook

-Okay, so this one is obvious but we think you should spend as much time as possible quietly admiring views of those mountains in the distance.
-There are rails at the edge of the rock itself where you can stand and point out mountains in the distance.
+Okay, so this one is obvious but we think you should spend as much time as possible quietly admiring the panoramic views of those mountains in the distance.
+There are rails at the edge of the scenic overlook itself where you can stand and point out mountains in the distance.

-A sign on the guardrail will identify a few of them, including Cold Mountain and Mount Pisgah.
+A sign on the guardrail will identify a few of them, including Cold Mountain and Mount Pisgah Mountain ranges.

 Three hiking trails start from the parking lot and range in difficulty and distance.
-Here they are in order of easiest and shortest:
+Here is each Jumping Off Rock Trailhead inorder of easiest and shortest:

 - Blue (480 feet, 10 minutes, easy)